International Association for the Physical Sciences of the Oceans: Prince Albert I Medal

-The Prince Albert I Medal is awarded by the Foundation Rainier III of Monaco every two years to scientists with outstanding contributions to the physical and/or chemical sciences of the oceans.
-In 2019 the recipient of Prince Albert I Medal became Dr. Corinne Le Quéré, FRS, Professor of Climate Change Science at the University of East Anglia, United Kingdom, and Director of the Tyndall Centre for Climate Change Research (2011-2018).
+The IAPSO Prince Albert I Medal is provided by the Foundation Rainier III of Monaco every two years to scientists for outstanding contributions to the physical sciences of the oceans.
+In 2023 the recipient of the IAPSO Prince Albert I Medal was Prof. John A. Church, Emeritus Professor at the University of New South Wales, Australia, for his outstanding contributions to sea level research and related new insights into climate change.

 Eugene LaFond Medal

 The Eugene LaFond Medal is awarded to ocean scientists from developing countries for presentation (poster or oral) in a IAPSO-sponsored or co-sponsored symposium at the IUGG or IAPSO assemblies.
-In 2019 The Eugene LaFond Medal 2019 was awarded at the IUGG General Assembly in Montreal, Canada, July 8 - 18, 2019 to Rohith Balakrishnan from India.
+In 2023 The Eugene LaFond Medal 2023 was awarded at the IUGG General Assembly in Berlin, July 11 - 20, 2023 to Dr. Helenice Vital from Brazil.

 IAPSO Early Career Scientist Medal

-The award is granted every two years to early career scientists for outstanding research in the physical/chemical sciences of the oceans and for their cooperation in international research.
-In 2019, Dr. Gerard McCarthy, Lecturer at the Irish Climate Analysis and Research Units, Maynooth University, Ireland became the recipient of the IAPSO Early Career Scientist medal in physical ocean science, and Dr. Mar Benavides, Scientific Researcher at the French National Research Institute for Sustainable Development, Mediterranean Institute of Oceanography, Marseille, France - the recipient of the IAPSO Early Career Scientist medal in chemical ocean science.
+The award is granted every two years to early career scientists for outstanding research in the physical and chemical oceanography and for their cooperation in international research.
+In 2023, Dr. Malte F. Stuecker, from the Department of Oceanography & International Pacific Research Center, University of Hawai‘i at Manoa, Honolulu, USA, became the recipient of the IAPSO Early Career Scientist medal in physical oceanography.